haydercyber/devops/README.md

 > Create helm chart that content all yaml manifest template
 * [helm](helm/helm.md)

+* you can check here simple ansible rules ``ansible dir `` that will configure cluster for k8s
 # Smoke test
 > will create ci/cd with gitlab ci/cd i have
 * install gitlab-runner